Realism-Tandem/SmallRealism/README.md

 # SmallRealism
-Minecraft realism, compatible with other mods
+Minecraft realism, compatible with other mods.